-I don't have a laser right now!
+I don't have a laser yet!

 LightBurn will open the New Device Wizard, and the first thing you'll see is a list of the controllers supported by your version of LightBurn:

 Choose the entry that matches the type of controller or firmware in your laser and click Next.
 If you don't have a device to connect yet, you can choose the No Machine type to move ahead with using the software.

 The next step is choosing how you connect to your laser.
 The choices you see will depend on the type of connection methods supported by your controller and LightBurn.
 Serial/USB is the most common.
-Some controllers allow connection by Ethernet (note that this includes both WIFI and wired).
+Some controllers allow connection by Ethernet (note that this includes both Wi-Fi and wired).

 Choose how you wish to connect, and click Next.

-You can name the laser, which is very useful if you have more than one, or just leave it as is.
+You can name the laser, which is very useful if you have more than one or just leave it as is.

 You must set the size of the work area for your laser so that LightBurn can make try to prevent things from going out of bounds.
 If you don't know the exact size, you can easily change this later in the Device Settings page.

-Laser Origin and homing:¶
+Laser Origin And Homing¶

 If you have a GCode based controller, like GRBL, Smoothieware, or Marlin, commonly used with diode lasers or smaller hobby systems, in almost all cases the origin will be in the front-left.
 With GCode based systems, you are given the option to send the homing command when LightBurn first connects.
 If your laser does not have homing switches, leave this off.

-If you have a DSP controller, like Ruida, Trocen, or TopWisdom, common in larger CO2 lasers with metal cabinets and LCD displays, the origin corner will be the corner that the laser head seeks out when you power it up.
+If you have a DSP controller, like Ruida, Trocen, or TopWisdom, common in larger CO2 lasers with metal cabinets and LCD panels, the origin corner will be the corner that the laser head seeks out when you power it up.
 With DSP controllers, the controller will automatically home itself when powered up, so you will not see the option for homing on startup.

-That's it - The final page will show you a summary of your choices.
+The final page will show you a summary of your choices.
 You can go back and fix anything if necessary, or click Finish to create the new device entry.

 Next Step: Connecting to the Laser